kurkurzz/Instagram-Profile-Bomber/README.md

 1. Insert your Instagram email and password. <br>
 Again, don't worry I will not save the credentials anywhere, can see the source code yourself.

-1. Insert THE Instagram profile username that you want to bomb.
+1. Insert The Instagram profile username that you want to bomb.

 1. Chrome window will open and let it be, you also can let it run on the background.